jonthon/ForeverCal/README.md

 Python weekday hardcodes its index => weekday mapper: 0 => 'Mon', 1 => 'Tue', 2 => 'Wed', ... etc. Compared to this module, that mapper is True for genesis date 1/1/1.
 However, this module offers more flexibility to specify a custom genesis date (Yes, even today) with args ```(y, m, d, weekday)``` to ```*Date``` interfaces.
 The genesis date derives a new mapper that's compatible with any specified subject date (even earlier than the genesis date).

+However, just like python weekday interface, it works for any given year > 0.

 DESCRIPTION:
 ------------